 Here are some healthy drinks for other occasions or recipes to use up citrus fruits, cranberries, or mint leaves.

 Your shares and ratings are valuable to me and so much appreciated.
-It'll help me create more content you and others can enjoy!
+It'll help me create more free content you and others can enjoy!

 Don't forget to subscribe to my Monthly Newsletter!

 - 2 ½ cups unsweetened 100% pomegranate juice 20 fl.ounces or 600 ml

 - ¾ cup unsweetened fresh orange juice 6 fl. ounces or 187 ml, the juice of about two to 3 large oranges

 - 6 to 8 large fresh mint leaves plus more to garnish